pratsgl/helm/README.md

 The power of a Helm Chart is clear.
 It simplifies software deployment (installation, configuration, integration).
 Helm is a layer of abstraction that can simplify deployment whilst providing a method of repeatability, which in turn brings stability – and stability is one of the core pillars of operational desires.

+### Understanding Helm’s Architecture

+Helm’s mainly focuses on three things when you are managing applications in the cluster.

+Security: Helm makes sure that the package comes from a trusted source and the security of the network it is pulled from, etc.

+Reusability: We can install the same thing again and again into the cluster or namespace in a cluster.
+We can do it repeatedly and predictably.

+Configurability: We can externalize the configuration and pass it while installing the repository into the cluster.
+Even though Helm is not a configuration management tool but still provides some configuration.
+Charts

+A Chart in a Helm is nothing but a packaged version of your application.
+A chart is a set of files and directories that follows some specification for describing the resources to be installed into Kubernetes.

+A chart contains Chart.yaml that provides the information about the chart version, name, description, etc. All the Kubernetes manifest files are under the templates folder.
+You can pass the configuration with the Values.yaml file.
+This file contains parameters that you can override during installation and upgrade.

 ### Customizing your Helm Environment

 Currently we have only added the standard Helm repository, but you will want to create your own Charts that are customized for your environment.
 As your customized Charts cannot be easily be hosted on the default repository; this will mean hosting your own repository.
 Fortunately, this is easy as a Helm repository is effectively any HTTPS server that can service yaml, tar files and answer GET requests.